 6. All those acronyms mean something.

 That http at the beginning of a URL?
-That stands for hypertext transfer protocol.
-Speaking of URL, that one stands for uniform resource locator, the character-based address of a particular file on the internet.
-And of course there’s www, the world wide web.
-Get friendly with more acronyms with our internet glossary.
+It stands for hypertext transfer protocol.
+Sounds like something they'd make up on Star Trek.
+Speaking of URL, that acronym stands for uniform resource locator, the character-based address of a particular file on the internet.
+And, of course, there's www: the world wide web.
+Get friendly with more acronyms rn; check our internet glossary.

 Okay, now get back to those gifs.